spheresh/cikit/README.md

 Don't forget to setup all http://ci_hostname:8080/configure settings with CHANGE_ME... placeholders to be able meet project requirements.
 Also you should change all CHANGE_ME placeholders for DEMO and PR builders jobs as well.

-This repo consists basically from two playbooks:
-- CI server installation/provisioning `jenkinsbox.yml`;
-- `drupal.yml` repo builder with Drupal, vagrant, `pp` installation profile, scripts for reinstalling and sniffing

 You have to use *64bit* Ubuntu 14.04 LTS system for CI server

-## Common and base apps and packages

-`cibox-misc` role contains all basic packages required for cibox and vagrant installation.

 ## Possible variations

-Currently `jenkinsbox.yml` playbook powered with tags, so you can run only part of it.
+Currently `provision.yml` playbook powered with tags, so you can run only part of it.

 ```sh
 ./ansible.sh jenkinsbox --tags="TAGNAME"
 ```

 - php-stack
+- solr
-- ansible-jetty-solr
+- jenkins
-- ansible-jenkins
+- composer
-- ansible-composer
+- pear
-- ansible-php-pear
+- drush
-- ansible-php-xhprof
+- xhprof
-- ansible-sniffers
+- sniffers
 - apache
 - mysql
-- cibox-mysql-config
-- cibox-swap
+- swap
-- cibox-ssl-config
+- ssl-config

 ## OpenVZ support